vsteve96/SaveTheWorld/README.md

 ## Acknowledgements

-- I'd like to express my gratitude to Graeme Taylor, my mentor, by helping me get through my first milestone project work, by his excellent guidance and support.
+- I'd like to express my gratitude to Graeme Taylor, my mentor, for helping me get through my first milestone project work, by his excellent guidance and support.